Janfred/draft-ietf-emu-eap-fido/draft-janfred-eap-fido.md

 ### Option 2: Mandate RPID to equal Realm of the Username

 The second option would be to mandate that the RPID is equal to the realm portion of the username.
-This restricts options on how to use EAP-FIDO and may cause unnecessary difficulties in routing, if the convinient routing domain (e.g. the registered domain for a company) should not be used as RPID due to security concerns, or different RPIDs should be used under the same routing realm.
+This restricts options on how to use EAP-FIDO and may cause unnecessary difficulties in routing, if the convenient routing domain (e.g. the registered domain for a company) should not be used as RPID due to security concerns, or different RPIDs should be used under the same routing realm.

 ### Option 3: RPID is determined by the server and sent before the TLS handshake